andrey-zherikov/argparse/docs/topics/reference/Result.md

 - `resultCode`

   Result/exit code of an operation.
-If it's not specified then `1` is used.

 - `msg`